 Already busy fine-tuning the amounts of alcohol, the botanicals used in the syrups and the levels of sweetness, Happy Hour Cakes also takes a lot into consideration when it comes to sourcing ingredients.
 “I try to use the best chocolate and source good ingredients, that are sustainable, making sure people get paid along the way.”

 Happy Hour Cakes has perfected both the taste and styling of cakes to create some of their most iconic treats.

 Discovering the art of chocolate tempering, the handmade cakes created by Sarah Hogan are both vividly eye-catching and delicious.
 Like a miniature canvas, each cake is topped with a layer of chocolate that is carefully painted using fast-drying cocoa butter paints.

 “It’s different every time,” says the founder about her cakes.
 “I use cocoa butter paint which you have to temper.
 I then batch mix this to make sure I have a lot of the same colour I made.”
-The unique blend of paints is what gives the cakes its vibrant brush-stroked tops that the brand is now recognised for.
+The unique blend of paints is what gives the cakes the vibrant brush-stroked tops that the brand is now recognised for.